open-ephys/commutator-docs/_sources/coax-commutator/developer-guide/index.rst.txt

+For an overview of Open Ephys Commutators, visit the :ref:`oec`.
+For instructions on how to use the Coaxial Commutator, visit the Coaxial Commutator :ref:`quick_start` Guide and :ref:`user_guide`.

 .. _dev_guide:

 Developer Guide
 -------------------------------------------------

-.. note:: For an overview of Open Ephys Commutators, visit the :ref:`oec`.
-For
-    instructions on how to use the Coaxial Commutator, visit the Coaxial Commutator :ref:`quick_start` Guide and :ref:`user_guide`.

 Design Files
 *************************************************
 Open Ephys commutators are open-source.
 Mechanical, electrical, and firmware designs are available in the `onix-commutator git repo <https://github.com/open-ephys/onix-commutator>`_.
 Below explains how to manufacture your own Open Ephys Commutator using these files.
 This is helpful if you intend to create a custom commutator or adapt an off-shelf-commutator Open Ephys Commutator to your system by reprogramming it to accept other inputs instead of or in addition to the JSON remote procedure calls (RPCs) that the commutator is already designed to accept.
+Finally, there are some design considerations at the bottom of the page in case you are considering designing your own commutator.

 Bill of Materials (BoM)
 *************************************************